WebAssembly/design/Tooling.md

 * Profilers:
   - Sample-based.
   - Instrumentation-based.
-* Process dump: stack spills, call stack, heap, list of threads.
+* Process dump: local variables, call stack, heap, global variables, list of threads.

 In many cases, the tooling will be pure WebAssembly without any tool-specific support from WebAssembly.
 This won't be possible for debugging, but should be